butsugiri/chainer-rnn-ner/README.md

 The purpose of implementing models is to see how the performance improves when I change the model architecture from simple models to more complicated models, which are reported to perform well (e.g. LSTM --> Bidirectional LSTM --> Bidirectional LSTM with Character-Encoding)

-I suppose that this model can be applied to other tasks, but I have not yet tried.
+I suppose that this model can be applied to other (sequential labeling) tasks, but I have not yet tried.

 # Model Details
 Following models are implemented by Chainer.